Vui-Chee/chookity-pok.io/content/posts/doomsday.md

 ### Ok, now I have the converted matrix...what now?

-As I was saying about matrix multiplication and stable terminating values, all we need to do now is basically repeatedly multiply our converted matrix till the values stabilize.
+As I was saying about matrix multiplication and stable terminating values, all we need to do now is basically **repeatedly multiply our converted matrix till the values stabilize**.

 **Beware to only check if the terminating states stabilize.
 And NOT states which are non-terminating.**